 Dr. Cooper is Vice President of Medical Affairs at Becton Dickinson Diagnostic Systems.
 Prior to this role, he served as Deputy Director of the Office of Computational Science at the Center for Drug Evaluation and Research (CDER) at the U.S. Food and Drug Administration (FDA).
 In addition to his experience as a practicing infectious disease physician, Dr. Cooper has a broad range of FDA regulatory expertise, including master level clinical reviewer, co-creator of the Quantitative Safety Division, member of the FDA Genomics Work Group and leader of efforts to create the Computational Science Center.
 Dr. Cooper received his B.A. from the University of Virginia in 1989, and his M.D. in 1995 from Georgetown University School of Medicine.

-Dave Evans is Principal Director, Global Head of Quality Governance and Regulatory Compliance for Accenture Life Sciences.
+David Evans is Principal Director, Global Head of Quality Governance and Regulatory Compliance for Accenture Research and Development Services.
 With over 35 years’ experience in the clinical research, regulatory and healthcare industries, he is recognized industry-wide as a leading technology visionary for developing and implementing complex process and system solutions.
 Mr. Evans was the architect and developer of the first electronic drug submission to the FDA in 1985, and has been responsible for more than 100 electronic regulatory submission and complex clinical data warehouse systems.
 He holds a master’s degree in Biomedical Engineering and has previously held executive-level positions (CIO, CTO, COO, CQO) at software development, clinical research, regulatory and industry consulting companies.

 Masanori Fukushima, M.D., Ph.D.